-Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing with The Stars’
+Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing With The Stars’

 The New York-based Brinkley will compete against American Idol alum Lauren Alaina, singer Ally Brooke, Bachelorette star Hannah Brown, Queer Eye’s Karamo Brown, The Office’s Kate Flannery, NFL star Ray Lewis, actor Kel Mitchell, NBA star Lamar Odom, former White House communications director Sean Spicer, Dawson’s Creek star Van Der Beek, and The Supremes’ Mary Wilson for the show’s 28th mirrorball trophy.

-Dancing With the Stars premieres Monday, Sept.
-16, at 8 p.m. on ABC.
+Dancing with the Stars premieres Monday, September 16, at 8 p.m. on ABC.